Tommye Sutton

 Steven Engstrom

-Steven Engstrom is the Interim Deputy Chief of Police.
-He holds a Bachelor of Science in Criminal Justice and a Master’s in Criminal Justice, both from Bethel University.
-He graduated from the Metro Nashville Police Training Academy in 2008 and is nationally certified as a “Train the Trainer” Police Training Officer.
+Deputy Chief Engstrom holds a Bachelor of Science in Criminal Justice and a Master of Science in Criminal Justice from Bethel University.
+He is a graduate of the Metropolitan Nashville Police Department Police Academy (Session 58) and the Southeastern Leadership Academy.
+He is nationally certified as a Train-the-Trainer Police Training Officer and serves as an accreditation assessor for the Tennessee Law Enforcement Accreditation (TLEA).

-Prior to his career with Vanderbilt, Interim Deputy Chief Engstrom served as a Firefighter II and Hazmat Specialist for the City of Savage, Minnesota.
+Prior to joining Vanderbilt, Deputy Chief Engstrom served as a Firefighter II and Hazardous Materials Specialist for the City of Savage, Minnesota.

 Patrick Conwell